gabrielleeyj/KiasiBot/README.md

 # Description

 This repo is currently undergoing updates.
-The purpose of this repository is log my build progress of a Golang Telegram Chatbot.
+The purpose of this repository is to keep a log of my build progress for a Golang Telegram Chatbot.